richiebubbs/shopping-cart/README.md

 python shopping_cart.py
 ```

 The app will ask the user for a product identifier.
 The user can enter as many valid items as she likes.
-When done, the user can simply enter "done" to exit.
+When done, the user can simply enter "DONE" (all caps) to exit.
 The user will be prompted with the following: "Please enter a product identifier (or enter 'done' to exit):"
+If an invalid selection is made, an error message will inform the user to try again.

+After the user enters "DONE" all the selected items will be displayed along with the price for each item.
+The total price will be added with the applicable tax.